shanshe/Z3660/z3660-drivers/README.md

 # Z3660 drivers

 To build all these drivers, you will need vbcc and m68k-amigaos-gcc compilers.
-Also you will need a NDK (I'm using NDK from OS3.9)
+Also you will need a NDK (I'm using NDK from OS3.9).
+<br>To build ZTop app you will need SASC under vamos emulation.
 <br>See Makefile in order to adjust your paths.
 <br>With the command line:
 <br>`make all`